 Educational Toys – Look for my recommendations for educational toys here.

-We use services of Kids Advance.
+We use the services of Kids Advance.
 You can find their store here.
 Often it was cheaper for me to order Montessori materials from the US rather than buying locally.
-The quality is just incredible and prices suit our modest homeschooling budget.
+The quality is just incredible, and prices suit our modest homeschooling budget.